sdsc-hpc-training-dev/notebooks-2024-to-be-removed/CUDA_GPU_NVIDIA/README.md

 Ufunc to compute the law of cosines.

 # References
-Below are litsed a few related readings and presentations.
+Below are listed a few related readings and presentations.
 [Numba](http://numba.pydata.org/) supports CUDA GPU programming by directly compiling a subset of Python code into CUDA kernels and device functions following the CUDA execution model.